Belgorod, the city where the war in Ukraine came to Russia | Politics

 Vladimir Seleznyov, a pensioner who witnessed a missile attack on Plekhanov Street on Feb.
 15 in which seven people were killed, said it was hard to grow accustomed to the danger.
 "Of course, the situation is difficult, but we live near the border.
 It would be a stretch to say that we got used to that," he told Reuters on a recent visit to the city to which international media rarely get access.

-in the March 15-17 vote, President Vladimir Putin nevertheless remains popular in Belgorod as he does across Russia, underlining how the war has galvanised support for him.
+On the eve of elections from March 15-17, President Vladimir Putin nevertheless remains popular in Belgorod as he does across Russia, underlining how the war has galvanised support for him.
 He calls it a "special military operation" and casts it as part of a long-running battle with a decadent and declining West that humiliated Russia after the Berlin Wall fell in 1989.

 Ukraine and its Western allies say the invasion was an aggressive and illegal land grab.
 WAR FOOTING